gjbex/training-material/docs/LinuxTools/Vim/README.md

   1. The `.vimrc` file in your home directory helps making using vim a lot easier and convenient.
 Tastes differ, but I can recommend [mine](vimrc.md).
+  1. vim can be used to [compare files side-by-side](sync_scroll.md), scrolling synchronously.